 Students in fundamental middle and high schools are expected to exercise good judgment and behave in a responsible manner.
 Each school year, the Code of Student Conduct lists misconduct which may lead to immediate suspension, disciplinary reassignment or recommendation for expulsion.
 The Code of Student Conduct will be used to determine consequences for those actions.
 The Fundamental Middle/High School discipline requirements, listed as follows, are in addition to that Code.

 Students who are suspended will be referred to the Intervention and Appeal Committee.
 All listed behaviors (with the exception of those addressed in an IEP or 504 plan) that disrupt the learning environment will result in a detention, office referral, suspension, and/or recommendation for expulsion.
 If a student with an IEP or Section 504 Plan continues to engage in behaviors that disrupt the learning environment, the school shall convene a meeting of the students IEP/504 team to discuss altering or adding interventions to address such behaviors.

 At the beginning of each school year, each teacher will provide students with written course information explaining classroom rules and consequences.
 Each case of misconduct should be judged individually.
 Teachers should employ one or more of the following consequences.

+Verbal warning

+Note to parent/guardian

+Telephone call to parent/guardian

+Student must call parent/guardian

+Office referrals

-Verbal warning Classroom contract Counseling
+Classroom contract

+Student conferences

+Formal apology

+Move student in class or isolate

+Team conference

+Counseling

-Note to parent/guardian Student conferences Work detail, with parent/guardian permission
+Work detail, with parent/guardian permission

+Detention